25. HAPPINESS

 A. Blok

-Never brag of ignorance: ignorance is impotence.
+Never brag of ignorance: ignorance is

 N. Chernyshevsky

-We don’t know everything, but that’s not everything.
+We don’t know everything, but that’s not

 Contemporary Saying

 It is not enough to merely open man’s eyes.
-It is also necessary to turn on the light.

 Contemporary Saying

-Tell me who I am, and it will be clear to me who you are.
+Tell me who I am, and it will be clear to

 Contemporary Saying

-A narrow specialist finds out more and more about less and less, and so it goes until he knows everything about nothing and nothing about everything.
+about less and less, and so it goes until he knows everything about

 Contemporary Saying